-The Multibrand feature in Zendesk Support is configured by default to allow all agents to access tickets for all brands.
-This enables your support team to seamlessly move between requests from all of your brands and provide faster support.
-However, some teams might want to restrict the agents that are able to work on tickets for specific brands.
+The Multibrand feature in Support is configured by default to allow all agents to access tickets for all brands.
+This allows your support team to seamlessly move between requests from all of your brands and provide faster support.
+However, some teams might want to restrict the agents that are able to access tickets for specific brands.

-This article describes how to, effectively, restrict agent access to tickets for specific brands using custom agent role permissions (Enterprise plans) and business rules for routing tickets.
+This article describes how to effectively restrict agent access to tickets for specific brands by following the steps below:

-You need to add groups, then add your agents to these groups.
-Possibly just one per brand, or maybe many per brand, depending on how granular you want restrictions to be.
+After you've set up multiple brands, create groups.
+You may want to create just one group per brand or maybe many per brand, depending on how granular you want restrictions to be.
 For example:

 - Simple: BrandA, BrandB, BrandC, etc

 - Complex: Support_BrandA, Returns_BrandA, Support_BrandB, Returns_BrandB, Support_BrandC, Returns_BrandC, etc

 When creating these groups, add the agents whose access to specific brands you want to restrict.